 - Don’t tell people “No.” It’s an insult.
 Shake your finger back and forth in a “no” gesture instead.

 - Enjoy eating authentic Mexican food because it’s amazing!
 Read reviews online first.
-If you want to try street food, which is abundant in Mexico City, and often good as well, look for vendors who have long lines to assure it’s safe.
+If you want to try street food, which is abundant in Mexico City, and often fabulous, look for vendors with long lines to ensure it’s safe.

-- Ask to have hot sauces and spices served on the side in case they are too hot for your taste.
+- Ask to have hot sauces and spices served on the side because they may be hotter than you think.

 - Tipping is somewhere between 10 – 15%.
-The currency is pesos which can be obtained at ATM machines.
+The currency is pesos which can be obtained at ATMs.
 Most restaurants and stores take credit cards but you may want to have some pesos on hand for street vendors and tips.

 - The safest neighborhoods in Mexico City are Roma, Condesa, Coyoacán, and Polanco.